 KRW to JPY in 2026: a Korean tourist's quick guide to Japan money

-For Korean tourists in Japan — the largest source country for Japanese inbound tourism — the best KRW-to-JPY conversion path is cash exchange at Shinjuku, Shin-Okubo, or Ginza shops (typically within 0.5 % of mid-market) plus a no-FX-fee Korean debit card or Wise/Revolut for digital spending.
+For Korean tourists in Japan — the largest source country for Japanese inbound tourism — the best KRW-to-JPY conversion path is cash exchange at Shinjuku, Shin-Okubo, or Ginza shops (typically around mid −1% to −2.5%, varying by shop and day) plus a no-FX-fee Korean debit card or Wise/Revolut for digital spending.
 KRW rates in Tokyo are notably competitive thanks to high-volume tourist flow; Shin-Okubo (Tokyo's Korea Town) often has the day's best rates due to the combined Korean-resident and tourist demand.
 This guide is the master reference for Korean visitors with KRW to convert.

 TL;DR

-- Best KRW cash exchange in Tokyo: Shin-Okubo's Korean-owned shops, Dollar Ranger Shinjuku West, World Currency Shop Shinjuku — within 0.5 % of mid-market.
+- Best KRW cash exchange in Tokyo: Shin-Okubo's Korean-owned shops, Dollar Ranger Shinjuku West, World Currency Shop Shinjuku — typically around mid −1% to −2.5% (check the live rate).

 - Best ATM: 7-Eleven Seven Bank, foreign card support, ¥110– ¥220 fee.